Stroller safety: Tips for parents

 When looking at strollers for your baby, consider:

 - Your family.
 If you have an older child, you might want a double stroller or a stroller with an attachment for an older child.
-If you'll be using an attachment, be sure to read the manufacturer's weight guidelines.
+If you'll be using an attachment, read the manufacturer's weight guidelines.

 - Accessories.
 Do you want your baby's stroller to have a storage basket, rain cover, blanket, sun shade or cup holder?
 Some strollers aren't compatible with certain accessories.